ibexa/documentation-developer/docs/update_and_migration/from_1.x_2.x/update_db_to_2.5.md

 You also need to run a script to add database tables for the Form Builder.
 You can find it in https://github.com/ezsystems/ezplatform-ee-installer/blob/2.3/Resources/sql/schema.sql#L136

-!!! caution "Form (ezform) Field Type"
+!!! caution "Form (ezform) field type"

     After the update, in order to create forms, you have to add a new content type (for example, named "Form") that contains `Form` Field (this content type can contain other fields as well).
 After that you can use forms inside Landing Pages via Embed block.